 Typical areas of risk for an evaluation study might include ethical approval, site variation in data gathering, staffing, resource constraints, technical constraints, data access and quality, timing, management and operational issues; however, please note this is not an exhaustive list.

 Applicants are required to detail what active involvement is planned, how it will benefit the research and the rationale for their approach.
-PPI needs to be undertaken in a manner that acknowledges that some people may need additional support, or to acquire new knowledge or skills to enable them to become involved effectively.
+PPIE needs to be undertaken in a manner that acknowledges that some people may need additional support, or to acquire new knowledge or skills to enable them to become involved effectively.
 Applicants should therefore provide information on arrangements for training and support.
-In addition, applicants should specify costs of PPI within their application finance form.
-Where no PPI is proposed, a rationale for this decision must be given.
+In addition, applicants should specify costs of PPIE within their application finance form.
+Where no PPIE is proposed, a rationale for this decision must be given.

 NIHR has issued guidance for researchers about involving patients and the public in research.
 The NIHR website offers PPI resources for applicants to NIHR research programmes, including: Briefing notes for researchers on how to involve patients/service users, carers and the public, including definition of involvement engagement and participation; and Payments Guidance for researchers and professionals with information on budgeting for involvement.